Torremolinos: Leisure

 Torremolinos is home to the largest water park on the Costa del Sol.
 Called Aqualand, it is open from May to October.
 Next door is the Crocodile Park, which is open year-round.
 Nearby is a large wooded area with public barbecue facilities and seating.

-The botanical gardens, Molino de Inca, are located next to the municipal-run Garden center which backs onto Aqualand.
+The botanical gardens, Molino de Inca, are located next to the municipal-run Garden centre which backs onto Aqualand.

 The local radio station is Radio Planeta on FM 92.8 and only plays dance music in English but with Spanish advertising.

 A free English paper, Sur in English, is printed every Friday.

 Torremolinos has several large municipal-owned venues, including a conference, exhibition and convention centre, the Palacio de Congresos, the auditorium Prince of Asturias, and the Pablo Ruiz Picasso cultural centre.

 Shopping

-Torremolinos has some early shopping centres built in the 1960s and 70s most of which are sparsely populated due to unmotivated landowners and difficulties with disabled access.
+Torremolinos has some early shopping centres built in the 1960s and 1970s most of which are sparsely populated due to unmotivated landowners and difficulties with disabled access.

 The main tourist shops are on Calle San Miguel, Plaza Costa del Sol, the stairs down to the beach and the beach road itself.

-In 2016, approval was given for a massive shopping, hotel, casino and leisure complex to be built by the same company, Intu, that developed the Trafford Centre in Manchester on land next to Aqualand and the A7 motorway and primary ring roads.
+In 2016 approval was given for a shopping, hotel, casino and leisure complex to be built on land next to Aqualand and the A7 motorway and primary ring roads.
 Costing in excess of 800 million euros, it will be the largest development of its type in the Mediterranean, however the project has been delayed.